aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 ## Lab scenario

-You have been asked to create a proof of concept demonstrating how to integrate on-premises Active Directory Domain Services (AD DS) environment with an Azure Active Directory (Azure AD) tenant.
+You have been asked to create a proof of concept demonstrating how to integrate the on-premises Active Directory Domain Services (AD DS) environment with an Azure Active Directory (Azure AD) tenant.
 Specifically, you want to:

 - Implement a single-domain AD DS forest by deploying an Azure VM hosting an AD DS domain controller
 - Create and configure an Azure AD tenant